AdobeDocs/experience-manager-cloud-service.pt-BR/help/overview/what-is-new-and-different.md

 * No local

-* como um serviço gerenciado
+* as a Managed Service

-Há diferenças intrínsecas entre essas abordagens anteriores e AEM como Cloud Service:
+Existem diferenças intrínsecas entre estas abordagens anteriores e AEM as a Cloud Service:

 * [Arquitetura](#architecture)
 * [Atualizações](#upgrades)